A forward-looking structure for the SNSF

 Academic Board of the Research Council

-• New body: the Delegates Assembly
+The SNSF’s newest body: the Delegates Assembly

 As an advisory body, the Delegates Assembly represents the interests of researchers and organisations from the scientific community.
 It helps to tailor the SNSF's funding schemes to the needs of the research community.

-The Delegates Assembly will be composed of a maximum of 40 representatives of the universities and other research institutions, the Swiss Academies of Arts and Sciences and organisations of early-career researchers.
-The delegates are involved, for example, in the preparation of the SNSF multi-year programme, sit on election committees for the Foundation Council, the Research Council and the Academic Board of the Research Council, or submit proposals for dealing with strategic issues.
-The Academic Board of the Research Council shall consult the Delegates Assembly on important changes to the funding schemes.
-Where there are significant reasons, the Delegates Assembly may refer the multi-year programme back to the Academic Board of the Research Council.
-In this way, stakeholders from the scientific community have a direct influence on the SNSF's funding policy and future direction.
+The Delegates Assembly is composed of a maximum of 40 representatives of the universities and other research institutions, the Swiss Academies of Arts and Sciences and organisations of early-career researchers.
+The delegates are involved, for example, in the preparation of the SNSF multi-year programme, they sit on election committees for the Foundation Council, the Research Council and the Academic Board of the Research Council, or they submit proposals for dealing with strategic issues.

-• Executive Management and Administrative Offices
+The Executive Management and the Administrative Offices

 Consisting of at least three members, the Executive Management is responsible for all tasks of the Administrative Offices.
 The Executive Management is chaired by the Director of the SNSF.
 She or he is elected by the Foundation Council.